kruthof/kruthof.github.io/_projects/gntd.md

 ## Overview

-This project provides an overview about the relative frequency and sentiment of individual topics published in the Handelsblatt between 2004 and 2021 within the subsections Finance, Corporation, Politics and Opinions.
+This dataset provides the relative frequency and sentiment of topics covered by 450.000 Handelsblatt articles between 2004 and 2021 within the subsections Finance, Corporation, Politics and Opinions.

 ## Methodology